secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/marketo/index.html.md

 * Final Smart List is available 2 days prior to email deployment - MOps

 ## Mailchimp sends
-In some cases, we will use Mailchimp for sending emails.
-This is the case for security alert emails.
+Our Mailchimp subscription is currently paused to prevent being billed while we deprecate.
+We are allowed to unpause 2x a year.
+We can unpause only in the rare case of needing to send a large security alert email.
 The External Communications person for security has access to Mailchimp to send these notices out.
 Prior training is required before a user can be given access.
 Please reach out to Mops if this access is required.